PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 Because File objects are almost 150 bytes in length, it is useful to be able to allocate them dynamically rather than have them locked into a static dictionary.
-Class FileList, which is a subclass of HandleList, provides this function by maintaining a &lsquo;stack&rsquo; of handles to file objects in the heap.
+Class FileList, which is a subclass of HandleList, provides this function by maintaining a 'stack' of handles to file objects in the heap.
 Mops has a single 6-element object of class FileList, called LoadFile, that it uses internally to provide a nested load facility.
 You can request that LoadFile allocate a new temporary File with the message pushNew: LoadFile.
-The objPtr Topfile is maintained to always point to the last File object allocated, which is the &lsquo;top&rsquo; of the file stack.
+The objPtr Topfile is maintained to always point to the last File object allocated, which is the 'top' of the file stack.
 Thus, you can use phrases like:

 `open: topfile`\
 `myBuf 100 read: topfile`